jlipps/sausage/README.md

 sausage
 =======

-A PHP framework for the Sauce Labs REST API
+Your one-stop shop for everything Sauce Labs + PHP

 Install
 ------------